Bernardo-MG/docs-maven-skin/README.md

 </skin>
 ```

-More detailed information can be found in the documentation (check the links in the documentation section earlier in this file).
+More detailed information can be found in [the docs][site-release].

 ### Running tests